Typography is one of the most widely used tools of all the brand elements. At EO, we use the Averta typeface.

 - Print type sizes should not be smaller than 8 pts.

 Use the following examples as a guide to help you determine what hierarchy works best for any application.

-Averta is the external brand typeface and design font of EO.
-Therefore, all Latin and Arabic alphanumeric words, characters and glyphs should be set in the appropriate corresponding weight in Averta.
-When using non-Latin fonts, do not use the default alphanumeric glyphs that accompany the Chinese, Japanese and Korean (CJK) or non-Latin font; rather, manually replace them with Averta’s glyphs.
+All Latin and Arabic alphanumeric words, characters and glyphs should be set in the appropriate corresponding weight in Averta.
+When using non-Latin fonts, do not use the default alphanumeric glyphs that accompany the Chinese, Japanese and Korean (CJK) or non-Latin font; rather, manually replace them with Averta’s glyphs whenever possible.

 CJK, Asian, Brahmic, Arabic and other non-Latin text should be set in a native gothic typeface comparable to the look and feel of Averta: sans serif, even strokes and simple geometric forms.
 For most other languages, use Averta, as it was chosen specifically to cover all required Latin, Greek and Cyrillic characters.